Mitsubishi Motors says dropped cells likely caused battery overheat

-TOKYO (Reuters) - Mitsubishi Motors Corp (7211.T) said the overheating of lithium-ion batteries used in its Outlander SUV plug-in hybrid was likely to have been caused by cells that were damaged when dropped onto the ground during manufacturing.
+TOKYO, April 24 (Reuters) - Mitsubishi Motors Corp said the overheating of lithium-ion batteries used in its Outlander SUV plug-in hybrid was likely to have been caused by cells that were damaged when dropped onto the ground during manufacturing.

 The company stopped production and shipments of the model in late March after it found a lithium-ion battery had overheated in one of the vehicles.